The Nissan Leaf is back, and it’s got a controversial new look

-New Nissan Leaf to offer 386-mile range for just £32k thanks to maximum EV grant
+New Nissan Leaf on sale: 386-mile range for £32k, with a little help from the EV grant

 The sleek new Leaf is only the fourth model to qualify for the full £3,750 grant from the UK Government

-The all-new, but still British-built, Nissan Leaf will offer up to 386 miles of range from £32,245 when it goes on sale in December 2025.
-The eye-catching price is partly thanks to the fact that the sleek EV has become only the fourth model to qualify for the maximum £3,750 Electric Car Grant (ECG) from the UK Government.
+The all-new British-built Nissan Leaf is now available to order, offering up to 386 miles of range from £32,249.
+The eye-catching price is partly thanks to the sleek EV being the fourth model to qualify for the maximum £3,750 Electric Car Grant (ECG) from the UK Government.

-A more affordable, smaller battery version will be coming later, but until then every Nissan Leaf will feature a 75kWh battery that offers the 386-mile range figure we mentioned.
-So while the entry-level versions of the Volkswagen ID.3 and the award-winning Skoda Elroq are available for a few thousand pounds less, they have less than 250 miles of range.
+A more affordable, smaller battery version will be coming later, but until then every Nissan Leaf will feature a 75kWh battery that offers nearly 400 miles of range.
+So while entry-level versions of the Volkswagen ID.3 and the award-winning Skoda Elroq are available for a few thousand pounds less, they have under 250 miles of range.

-Thanks to that Government grant, the new Leaf’s starting price also undercuts some of its other key rivals like the Kia EV3, Hyundai Kona Electric and Cupra Born, cars it also beats on range.
+Thanks to that Government grant, the new Leaf’s starting price also undercuts other key rivals such as the Kia EV3, Hyundai Kona Electric and Cupra Born, cars it also beats on range.

 Prices and specs in detail

-There may only be one powertrain on offer at launch, but the new Nissan Leaf will be available in four trim levels: Engage, Engage+, Advance and Evolve.
-The base model will come equipped with 18-inch alloy wheels, dual 12.3-inch displays, wireless Apple CarPlay and Android Auto, an energy-saving heat pump and adaptive cruise control.
+There may only be one powertrain on offer at the moment, but the new Nissan Leaf is available in four trim levels: Engage, Engage+, Advance and Evolve.
+The base model is equipped with 18-inch alloy wheels, dual 12.3-inch displays, wireless Apple CarPlay and Android Auto, an energy-saving heat pump and adaptive cruise control.

 Upgrading to Advance trim (starting from £34,249 after the ECG) piles on luxuries like a panoramic sunroof, head-up display, electric tailgate, 3D tail-light design, synthetic leather upholstery with fabric inserts and privacy glass.